Raise your hand if you love stepping on the scale first thing in the morning, every morning!

 Progress is not linear.

-At WAG we assess at least 15 Markers of Progress while working with our clients.
-Often, our coaches find even more markers based on their clients’ unique goals, struggles and opportunities.
+At WAG, we assess over 15 Markers of Progress while working with our clients.
+Our coaches often find even more markers based on their client’s unique goals, struggles, and opportunities.

-As mentioned in the podcast linked above, you can use an elevator analogy to hone in on why having more than one marker of progress is key to continued progress.
+As mentioned in the podcast linked above, you can use an elevator analogy to explain why having more than one marker of progress is key to continued progress.

-On the flip side if you have multiple cables supporting you, when one breaks (which it is bound to happen), you have another handful holding you in place and helping take on more of the load.
+On the flip side, if you have multiple cables supporting you, when one breaks (which is bound to happen), another handful holds you in place and helps take on more of the load.

 The best part is that the elevator can continue to move up while one of the cables is being repaired - because you have the support of additional cables to rely on.

-Your daily weight depends on a variety of factors like sodium consumption, muscle soreness, sleep quantity, alcohol consumption, hydration, training intensity/recovery status, meal timing and so much more.
-So, use these markers of progress when you need somewhere to focus besides the number on the scale.
+Your daily weight depends on various factors, such as sodium consumption, muscle soreness, sleep quantity, alcohol consumption, hydration, training intensity/recovery status, meal timing, and so on.
+So, use these progress markers when you need somewhere to focus besides the number on the scale.

 These additional markers as part of your toolkit can give you some perspective when it is very needed!